The Digital Domain of Amateur Radio - Wireless TCP/IP - Amateur Radio Digital Communications (NET-AMPRNET) AMPRNET

 Around 1978, group of amateur radio operators, the Vancouver Amateur Digital Communication Group (VADCG) in British Columbia, Canada began experimenting with Packet radio using a Terminal node controller (TNC) developed by Doug Lockhart, VE7APU.
 Federal Communications Commission approved the transmission of ASCII for Amateur radio in the United States in 1980, and AX.25 was born.
 It was considered standardized in 1984 with the release of the v2.0 specification.

 Use of the TCP/IP over radio dates back to even the DOS days, using a TSR (terminate and stay resident) application to handle the TCP/IP traffic, and command line utilities to handle ping, ftp transfers, and more.
 An early proposal for higher-level packet-radio networking was presented by Phil Karn, KA9Q, at the Fourth ARRL Amateur Radio Computer Networking Conference in March 1985.
 Phil proposed that Amateur Radio adopt the Defense Advanced Research Projects Agency (DARPA) Internet Protocol (IP) and Transmission Control Protocol (TCP) as the standard Level 3 (Network layer) and Level 4 (Transport layer) protocols for amateur packet radio.
-In 1985, Phil Karn, KA9Q developed and made public this TCP/IP stack software for MS-DOS.
+In 1985, Phil Karn, KA9Q developed and made public this TCP/IP stack software for MS-DOS know as NOS.
 When Linux came along also in the 90's, shortly there after this became the first and only operating system to include amateur radio AX.25 protocol support built-in.
 Allowing direct TCP/IP over amateur radio too.